Papers, Please: Development

+Release

 Papers, Please was released for Windows and macOS on August 8, 2013, and for Linux machines on February 12, 2014.
 Pope later ported the game to iPad and considered a PlayStation Vita version, although adapting the interface for handhelds presented several challenges that would require revamps.
 The Vita version was formally announced at Gamescom 2014.
 During the iOS release process, however, Apple initially required Pope to censor the body scanner feature, considering it pornographic.
 However, Apple later commented that the rejection was due to a "misunderstanding" and allowed Pope to resubmit the uncensored game by including a "nudity option".
 The iPad version was released on December 12, 2014, and the Vita version was released on December 12, 2017.
 By March 2014, Pope admitted he was "kind of sick to death" of Papers, Please, feeling that he had spent far more time on it than originally intended.
-While he planned to continue supporting ports, he had no intentions of expanding the game or releasing downloadable content, though he didn’t rule out revisiting Arstotzka in a future project.
+While he planned to continue supporting ports, he had no intentions of expanding the game or releasing downloadable content, though he did not rule out revisiting Arstotzka in a future project.
 On August 5, 2022, updated iOS and newly developed Android versions of Papers, Please were released, redesigned for smaller screens without the need for zooming.
 The iOS version was free for existing iPad owners.
 For the game's tenth anniversary, Pope released a free, browser-based demake styled as if running on an LCD handheld console.